 Rekindle a Hobby: Keeping busy is key to making the waiting period move faster.
 It will also keep you in a more positive mindset.
 Tackle jobs you’ve been putting off for a while, try new things, or rekindle an old hobby.
 If you’re crafty, you may want to start a creative project for your baby, such as a blanket.

-The waiting process is a difficult time, but it is always important to remember that in the end, when you’re matched with your baby, it will all be worth it.
+Don’t Lose Hope!
+The waiting process is a difficult time, but it is always important to remember that in the end, when you’re connected with your baby, it will all be worth it.
 Don’t put your life on hold.
 Instead, use the waiting period to tackle odd jobs, enjoy some “you time” or prepare yourself or your home for your new arrival.